-Nyingma Institute courses are offered in ten week semesters, with the exception of a four-week semester in September.
+Nyingma Institute courses are offered in 8 week semesters, with the exception of shorter terms in January and Summer.
 Most courses are scheduled in the evening, with a few courses during the day.

 Workshops & Group Retreats